Arkadiy-Garber/SprayNPray/README.md

 # SprayNPray

+## Citing SprayNPray
-There is no official publication for SprayNPray.
-If it was useful for your work, you can cite it as follows:
+If you found this software useful to your research please cite as follows:

 Garber, AI.
 2020: SprayNPray: quick and easy taxonomic profiling of genome and metagenome contigs, GitHub repository: https://github.com/Arkadiy-Garber/SprayNPray.